authzed/workshops/ai-agent-authorization/README.md

 ## TO DO

-This snippet does a substring match and not an exact document ID match.
+1. This snippet does a substring match and not an exact document ID match.

 ```
 for doc_id in unauthorized_docs:
     if doc_id in user_query:
         return f"You are not authorized to view the contents of document '{doc_id}'."
 ```

+2. For the demo it would perhaps be nicer to call the agents 'agent-sales' and 'agent-hr' or something to that effect.